GrammAcc/Modulr/README.md

 this again adds a lot of complexity for the sole benefit of allowing reusable chunks of code and HTML.

-From a software development perspective, we really only need a couple things to be really productive:
+From a software development perspective, we really only need a couple of things to be really productive:

 1. Some way to reuse modular pieces of the application.